Luneri

 Vitamin E is a compound with its clearest current use in Non-alcoholic steatohepatitis (NASH) - nondiabetic adults.

-This live dossier is anchored by 925 tracked studies, 229 meta-analyses, 449 RCTs and the clearest tracked movement in AST, ALP, MDA.
+High confidence human evidence supports the brief, anchored by 925 tracked studies, 229 meta-analyses, 449 RCTs and the most reliable movement in AST, ALP, MDA.

 Tocopherylquinone metabolite inhibits vitamin K-dependent carboxylase (VKOR); additive impairment of coagulation factor synthesis (II, VII, IX, X).
 Tocopherylquinone metabolite inhibits vitamin K-dependent carboxylase (VKOR); additive impairment of coagulation factor synthesis (II, VII, IX, X).
 Cardiovascular Vitamin E use requires Hp genotype testing for risk stratification; not currently standard of care; applies primarily to diabetic patients with Hp2-2